NYSCA/GHHN Collections Needs Assessment Program

 Your final report MUST consist of:

-1. A narrative (maximum one page) addressing the following: A narrative accounting of your site assessment, including the consultant name and the date of the visit, and a general overview of the consultant's report.
+1. A narrative (maximum one page) addressing the following: a narrative accounting of your site assessment, including the consultant name and the date of the visit, as well as a general overview of the consultant's report.

 2. An accounting of grant expenses, indicating totals for both consultant fee and consultant travel.

 3. Please attach a copy of the report provided to you by your consultant.

 OPTIONAL: If you would like, you may attach press releases, announcements, publications, and exhibit or program materials referring to the grant program.
 If you post on Facebook or Twitter about the awarded funds, please make sure to tag Greater Hudson Heritage Network (on Twitter: @theGHHN) in the posts so we may see the post.